cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

-The explanation is that when optimizing things away from the "miss" path that were previously shared with the "hit" path, then a hit is now much more likely to call into take paths that have been warmed up as much.
-So the hits look costlier because they spend relatively more time in the interpreter compared to before, even though they do roughly the same amount - or a bit less - of work.
+The explanation is that when optimizing things away from the "miss" path that were previously shared with the "hit" path, then a hit is now much more likely to call into take paths which haven't been warmed up as much.
+So the hits look costlier because they spend more time in the interpreter compared to before, even though they do roughly the same amount - or a bit less - of work.

 #### Conclusion